What’s with folks keeping their delicious doof dinner ideas on the down-low?

 Lunch: wholegrain wrap with peanut butter and sliced banana

 On the day before, you’ll need to prepare:

 - Coconut chia pudding

 This might sound like some fancy boujee-ass fare, but it’s really easy to make.
 All you’ve got to do is pop four tablespoons of chia seeds and a cup of coconut milk into a small, lidded container.
-Add a touch of vanilla essence or cinnamon and honey for a bit of sweetness then stir.
-Store in fridge and then when you pack the day of, keep it in the esky.
+Add a touch of vanilla essence or cinnamon and honey for a bit of sweetness, then stir.
+Store in the fridge and then when you pack the day of, keep it in the esky.
 (Hot tip: you can actually buy these ready-made.)